 1.)
 Verify that the site you are trying to visit isn’t intentionally blocked by one or both of our blocking levels.

-Adult: Blocks access to all adult, pornographic and explicit sites.
+Standard: Blocks access to all adult, pornographic and explicit sites.
 Malicious and phishing domains are blocked.
 This level does not block proxy or VPNs, or mixed-content sites; sites like Reddit are allowed.
 Google and Bing are set to SafeSearch.

 If the site is deliberately blocked by your filter level, you may add it to your Allow List and refresh Covenant Eyes to access the site.

 If you are certain that the website you are trying to visit is being incorrectly blocked, there may be a conflict between Covenant Eyes and another piece of software you use.

 2.)
 Check your computer or your network for conflicts.